-/!\ CAUTION: See your Product Information Guide for complete information about safety precautions, working inside the computer, and protecting against electrostatic discharge.
+/ CAUTION: Only trained service technicians are authorized to remove and access any of the components inside the system.
+See your Product Information Guide for complete information about safety precautions, working inside the computer, and protecting against electrostatic discharge.

-- 2 Ensure that the following components are installed in each Dell[TM] PowerEdge[TM] system:
+- 2 Ensure that the following components are installed in each PowerEdge system:

-- Network adapters ٠
+- Network adapters

-- ٠ Host bus adapters (HBAs)
+- HBA ports

-- Hard drives •
+- Hard drives

 - Any additional peripheral components

 - 3 Configure the storage system(s) as described in your storage system documentation.

 - 4 Cable the system hardware.

-See "Cabling Your Cluster Hardware" for more information.
+See "Cabling Your Cluster Hardware" on page 23 for more information.